Darunada/signingorder-api/api.md

 * ```429 Too Many Requests```: You have been rate-limited, retry later
 * ```500 Internal Server Error```: Something went wrong on the server, check status site and/or report the issue

+### Webhooks
+SigningOrder can initiate HTTP POST requests to your configured callback URL when events occur with your orders within our platform.
+The following events are sent.

+* Signed Document Uploaded
+* Order Completed
+* Order Assigned to Notary
+* Other status change events...
+* Note Added

+#### Securing Webhooks
+To ensure the authenticity of event requests, SigningOrder will sign the request and post the signature along with the other webhook parameters.
+To verify the webhook, users must contatenate the timestamp and token values, then encoude the resulting string with the HMAC algorithm using your API Key.
+The result will match the signature provided in the request.

 # The table of contents
   - <a href="#resource-additional_contact">Additional Contact</a>
     - <a href="#link-POST-additional_contact-/additional-contacts">POST /additional-contacts</a>